9 Process Server Tax Tips for the Year End

 8. Business-related education

 As in most careers, process servers and investigators can benefit from engaging in continuing education.
 Education helps process servers and investigators to excel in their jobs using newer technology, more effective techniques and knowledge of the latest legislation.
-Money you spend on classes, seminars, conventions, videos or CDs is tax deductible as long as these expenses are directly related to your profession and meant to improve your on-the-job skills and knowledge.
+The money you spend on classes, seminars, conventions, videos or CDs is tax deductible as long as these expenses are directly related to your profession and meant to improve your on-the-job skills and knowledge.

 9. “Ordinary and necessary” business expenses